 Oh and the film to watch this weekend and realize how far we came is ¨Lotte am Bauhaus´, a German public television production, drawing inspiration from a figure of Alma Siedhoff- Buscher, who developed toys specially designed for children.

 Meeting Alejandra is really like meeting someone you feel is just on their way of becoming a recognized artist/designer.

 One, of course, shouldn't care about appearances, especially when meeting intellectuals but really you cannot help yourself from thinking she is just a beautiful person from inside out.

 For those who don't know who you are, could you introduce yourself?

 My name is Alejandra Perini, I am Italian Colombian and I currently live in Barcelona where I practice my profession as an industrial designer.

-I'm not a designer, but I find that if I have any kind of creative project going I feel more alive.
+I'm not an artist, but I find that if I have any kind of creative project going I feel more alive.